-Using SAP Cloud Platform Extension Factory, serverless runtime to build light weight extensions
+Using SAP Cloud Platform Serverless runtime to build light weight extensions

 My first blog post for 2020 and I have lots to share on what’s going on with Extension Factory in SAP Cloud Platform.

 For those who are new to this topic, I would recommend you to this blog post “Making development of extensions easier – SAP Cloud Platform Extension Factory”.
 In short, Extension Factory on SAP Cloud Platform is a cloud-native framework to extend SAP Solutions.
 It offers several benefits which includes

 - Standardized and secure way to quickly connect with different SAP solutions

 - Central registry to discover and consume all the APIs and events of the registered solutions

 - Deployment of extension applications on different runtimes in the choice of hyperscaler

 - One developer experience across all the SAP solutions